-This year’s applications are now live!
-Please sign up using our application form.
-Applications will be accepted until March 1st, 2018.
-Applicants will be informed of our decision no later than March 15th.
+This year’s applications are now closed.
+Applicants should have received word on our decision no later than March 15th.

-Last year’s entertainers were spread throughout the festival in busker fashion.
-Musicians performed acoustic sets with no sound systems and festival goers were encouraged to show their support with monetary donations.
-Below are some links about the folks we’ve lined up for this year’s EarthFest below!
+Entertainers are spread throughout the festival in busker fashion.
+Musicians perform acoustic sets with no sound systems.
+Festival goers are encouraged to show their support with monetary donations.
+You can find information about just some of the folks we’ve lined up for this year’s EarthFest below!

 Terrapin Quartet is a Jazz-Funk band made up of 4 Jazz majors from UTK.
 They play different types of jazz including Swing, Latin, and Funk.

 Turnaround Norman is comprised of three local Knoxville musicians, with influences ranging from Contemporary to Early American Blues and Jazz, Classical Baroque, and World Music.